-- A masters-degree or equivalent qualification as approved by Senate is required in the particular field of specialization. - b) The student should preferably have achieved at least 65% for their mastersdegree. - Experience and prior learning in relevant positions will be taken in consideration. - d) Admission may be refused if the standard of proficiency that the student has acquired previously in the specific subject(s) in which the student wants to study further does not meet the requirements of the specific program/curriculum. - If a student obtains permission to present a thesis in the form of research articles, the stipulations of the General Academic Rules of the University holds.
+- A master's degree or equivalent qualification on NQF level 9 as approved by Senate is required in the field of specialization. - b) The student should preferably have achieved at least 65% for their mastersdegree. - Experience and prior learning in relevant positions will be taken in consideration. - d) Admission may be refused if the standard of proficiency that the student has acquired previously in the specific subject(s) in which the student wants to study further does not meet the requirements of the specific program/curriculum. - If a student obtains permission to present a thesis in the form of research articles, the stipulations of the General Academic Rules of the University hold.